-Before getting into what I see for 2016, let’s take a look back at changes wrought by 2015.
+Before getting into what I see for 2016, let’s take a look back at changes to digital strategy wrought by 2015.

 - Digital marketing analytics